nklinh22/singapore-airbnb-analysis/README.md

 # SG-airbnb-analysis

-I will be using python, jupyter notebook for data analysis and visualisation.
+Using Python running on Jupyter Notebook for data analysis and visualisation